-17 things to stop spending money on right now
+17 things to stop spending money on

-The cost of every little habit adds up, so if you're looking to cut back on your spending a little, following even a couple of these tips could save you a surprising amount of cash (and don't worry, we're not about to stop you ever having fun again).
+If you're looking to cut back on your spending a little, following even a couple of these tips could save you a surprising amount of cash (and don't worry, we're not about to stop you ever having fun again).

 Eating out is always an enjoyable treat.
 But as this can be one of the biggest drains on your finances, we'd suggest limiting dining out to special occasions only – and even then, we've got a huge list of places where you can eat for free on your birthday!

-Not to take away (pardon the pun) all your favourite things at once or anything, but takeaways shouldn't really factor into your student budget.
+Not to take away (pardon the pun) all of your favourite things at once or anything, but takeaways shouldn't really factor into your student budget.

-Aside from obvious toll they can take on your health, takeaways are always way more expensive than cooking for yourself.
+Aside from the obvious toll they can take on your health, takeaways are always way more expensive than cooking for yourself.

 In fact, if your birthday's coming up, you could be dining out for free for a week thanks to all the birthday freebies on offer from your favourite shops and restaurants.
 And you can get a few beauty treatments and clothing discounts too!

 As for textbooks... well, aside from checking out the library to see if you can rent the book for free, we've got a list of ways to get your reading list for less.
-And if all else fails, you could sell your existing books to fund this year's collection.
+And, if all else fails, you could sell your existing books to fund this year's collection.

 But clearly the biggest saving of all will come by not going out in the first place...

-You might find this gives your grades a boost too!
+You might find this gives your grades a boost too.

 Even if it is just a few quid here and there, impulse buying is another major cash-killer.

-Also try saving up your spare change, so you're not tempted to spend a few quid just because it's rolling around.
+Also, try saving up your spare change, so you're not tempted to spend a few quid just because it's rolling around.

-Getting taxis and Ubers
+Taxis and Ubers

-But even just one or two taxis a week can really add up, so as painful as it can be, obeying your alarm might be the best bet after all.
+But even one or two taxis a week can really add up, so as painful as it can be, obeying your alarm might be the best bet after all.

 Of course, sometimes a taxi or an Uber can be the best way to get home from a night out.
 But if you're going out with your housemates or people who live near you, see if there's a night bus that you can all take home together – it's still safe, and it's a lot cheaper.